 - 5) The Applicant must comply with the relevant minimum national standards to the investment and in particular related to the environment, animal welfare, public health, food safety and occupational safety, at the time when then decision to grant support is taken. - In case of new investments, the applicant must obtain a document from the competent authorities related to the investment confirming that all mandatory national minimum are respected prior to approval of payment; - 6) The applicant must have no outstanding liabilities against state in terms of fiscal obligations and financial obligations to the health, social and pension insurance fund; - 7) The applicant must prove that he/she is the owner of the land/building/s or they have rent or concession contracts of minimum 5 years in case of investments, which do not imply construction works. - In case of investments which apply construction works, the applicant has to prove for the land/building/s the right to use it for a minimum of 10 years or to prove ownership or right to use the land for construction purposes for a minimum of 10 years; - 8) The Applicant must assure compliance of the project with the Local Development Strategy of the concerned Municipality where the investment is located.
-If the Municipality has not yet adopted Local Development Strategy by the time of submitting application for grant, the Applicant shall elaborate within the Technical Project Proposal/Business Plan the prospects of the investment for the local development of the concerned Municipality where the investment is located. - 9) The applicant may submit concurrent proposals under different Measures of the IPARD Programme.
-However, the applicant may only submit one project proposal at a time under the same Measure.
-If the proposal under one Measure is approved, the applicant will have to complete that project before being able to submit another proposal under the same Measure. - In the case of Measures consisting of Sub-Measures, the applicant may submit a single application which consists of components for various Sub-Measures of a Measure.
+If the Municipality has not yet adopted Local Development Strategy by the time of submitting application for grant, the Applicant shall elaborate within the Technical Project Proposal/Business Plan the prospects of the investment for the local development of the concerned Municipality where the investment is located. - 9) An applicant may submit concurrent proposals under different Measures of the IPARD Programme. - If the proposal under one Measure is approved, the applicant will have to complete that project before being able to submit another proposal under the same Measure. - If the proposal under one of the measures is rejected, the aplicant can apply again for the same project proposal only after receiving the decision for project rejection with which the Agency will notify the reasons for rejection. - In the case of Measures consisting of Sub-Measures, the applicant may submit a single application which consists of components for various Sub-Measures of a Measure.